NHS Test and Trace: Capacity

 Analysis by Sky News on 17 September found three factors causing strain on the system: the decision to reserve 100,000 tests per day (50% of capacity) for care home residents and staff; a surge in demand from schools; and the resurgence of the pandemic earlier than the expected October or November.
-Questioned on the same day by the Science and Technology Committee of the Commons, Harding stated the current test capacity was 242,000 per day, and said that the increase in demand had not been expected.
+Questioned on the same day by the Science and Technology Committee of the Commons, Harding stated the test capacity was 242,000 per day, and said that the increase in demand had not been expected.
 The BBC were told that deliveries of samples to labs were unpredictable, making it hard to have the right number of staff in place each day.
 A 21 September paper from the Department of Health and Social Care listed the priorities for swab tests, and stated that members of the public without symptoms should not ask for tests.

 Daily test capacity exceeded 500,000 by the end of October, aided by a further Lighthouse lab at Newport.
 In February 2021, daily capacity was 790,000.
 Over 3 million people were tested in the week ending 3 February, the highest number so far; by that date almost 21.8 million people had been tested at least once since the launch of NHS Test and Trace, equivalent to a third of the population of England.